 Here are a 7 ways to get healthier this summer:

 1. Work out 3-6 days per week.
 Working out consistently is essential in improving your health and how you look.
 I recommend a mixture of cardio and strength training.
 For fun cardio workouts, check out my dance workouts!
+For more fun workouts including Pilates & strength workouts, recovery workouts, and Kids workouts, check out my workouts category!
 For full-body strength exercises, including exercises specifically for adults as well exercises for kids, check out my exercise videos!

 2. Drink lots of water.
 I recommend drinking a minimum of 64 ounces per day.
 Drink even more water on days you work out and spend time in the sun.
 I like to add celtic sea salt to my water for electrolytes.
 Another great healthy way to get extra electrolytes is with this watermelon berry smoothie.